EXL/2048/doc/NotesClassicMacOS.md

 25. [ ] Create floppy image disk with executable, sources, and project files.
 26. [x] Add CodeWarrior MPW instructions and screenshots.
 27. [x] Add `LF` => `CR` conversion list of files.
-28. [ ] Check various memory consumption.
+28. [x] Check various memory consumption.
 29. [ ] Include ReadMe.md files to the source directories.
+30. [x] Transfer problems of Motorola 68000 executable files.
+Use archives or floppy disk images.
+31. [x] Check game on the Mac OS System 6 with color display.
+It's works!
+There is crash on the "About 2048-MCW..." dialog though.
+32. [ ] Connection with Carbon.

 ## Mac OS System 6 Notes